woyaowoyao/openshift-cd-demo/README.md

 *For other versions of OpenShift, follow the instructions in the corresponding branch e.g. ocp-3.11, ocp-3.10, etc

-# CI/CD Demo - OpenShift Container Platform 3.11
+# CI/CD Demo - Azure Red Hat OpenShift

 This repository includes the infrastructure and pipeline definition for continuous delivery using Jenkins, Nexus, SonarQube and Eclipse Che on OpenShift.